-Check List Step/Task to do Documents to file ☐ Task is done ☐ In the file Step 5.
-Work on the drafting of a village or city plan should start.
+Check List Step/Task to do Documents to file □ Tasl done □ In th Step 5.
+Work on the drafting of a township plan should start.
 Planning may be in cooperation with others.
-The work on the plan can proceed as one whole project or by successive parts corresponding with major geographical areas of the village or city or with functional subject matter areas of the plan (§7b(1)).
-A village or city plan can include planning for any areas outside of the village or city boundaries which, in the planning commission's judgement, bear relation to the planning of the village or city.
-The planning commission may meet with other governmental planning commissions to deliberate (§6(1)).
-Notes or minutes of joint meetings, or copies of letters. ☐ Task is done ☐ In the file STEP 6.
-(Optional) In preparation of a plan, studies of existing conditions and probable growth should be done for the basis of the plan.
-The city or village planning commission may make use of expert advice and information from federal, state, county, and municipal officials, departments, and agencies having information, maps, and data pertinent to city or village planning.
+The work on the plan can proceed as one whole project or by successive parts corresponding with major geographical areas of the township or with functional subject matter areas of the plan (§7b(1)).
+Notes or minutes of joint meetings, or copies of letters. □ Tash done □ In th STEP 6.
+In preparation of a plan, studies of existing conditions and probable growth should be done for the basis of the plan(§6(1)).
+This includes: Make inquiries, investigations, and surveys of all the resources of the township (§6(1)(a)).
+Assemble and analyze data and formulate plans for the proper conservation and uses of all resources, including a determination of the extent of probable future need for the most advantageous designation of lands having various use potentials and for services, facilities, and utilities required to equip those lands (§6(1)(b)).
+Meet with other governmental planning commissions to deliberate (§6(1)(c)).
+The township planning commission may make use of expert advice and information from federal, state, county, and municipal officials, departments, and agencies having information, maps, and data pertinent to township planning (§6(2)).
 Copies of studies, documents, reports leading up to the preparation of the plan.
 Copy of the review (letters, minutes, other) by county planning, MSUE, or professional planner.